Colleen Bell: Work as ambassador

-U.S. Ambassador Colleen Bell and Hungarian Minister of Defense Simicskó István speak to troops at Pápa Air Base, Hungary during Operation Panther Strike with a Hungarian Gripen (left) and an American F-16 in the background, July 27, 2016.
+U.S. Ambassador Colleen Bell and Hungarian Minister of Defense István Simicskó speak to troops at Pápa Air Base, Hungary during Operation Panther Strike with a Hungarian Gripen (left) and an American F-16 in the background, July 27, 2016.

 On January 19, 2015, Bell arrived in Budapest, ending the 18-month absence of an American ambassador which had existed since Kounalakis departed in July 2013.
 Bell presented her credentials to President János Áder of Hungary on January 21, 2015.

 In February 2015, Bell signed an agreement that, pending ratification by both countries' legislatures, would end dual taxation of U.S. and Hungarian citizens.
 Speaking at an event held by the American Chamber of Commerce that month, Bell told a forum that transparency and predictability regarding Hungarian business laws and regulations are needed to attract U.S. investors to the country.

 Also in February, Bell spoke in support of Ukrainian sovereignty during the ongoing conflict between Ukraine, which is Hungary's northeastern neighbor, and Russia.
 Bell's comments in support of Ukraine were notable because her remarks to diplomats from NATO member states came as Russian President Vladimir Putin was visiting Budapest.